silvadenisson/electionsBR/cran-comments.md

-This is a new version with minor improvements and bug fixes.
+This is a new version with minor improvements and bug fixes -- this time we fixed all http's and missing trailing slashes from URLs.

 ## Test environments

 * Windows 10 (R 4.0.2), personal computer
-* OS X 11.1 (R 3.6.0), personal computer
+* OS X 11.1 (R 4.0.3), personal computer
 * Ubuntu 16.04.6 (R 4.0.2), using Travis-ci
 * Windows (R 4.0.3-patched), using AppVeyor
 * Win-builder (release and devel)